Setting up your organisation – practical steps

 If you need further support and guidance, you can contact your local voluntary sector support organisation.
 They can help you choose your legal structure, set up governing documents and get registered.
 National Association for Voluntary and Community Action (NAVCA) members have information about what is happening in your local area and will be able to connect you to appropriate resources or support.

-NCVO have produced this guide giving detailed information on what a charity’s governing document is and what it should include.
+NCVO has produced this guide giving detailed information on what a charity’s governing document is and what it should include.
+The Charity Commission also hosts helpful guidance.

 Small charities checklist